 The TU Delft Library offers you a place to study or work together.
 You can use one of the study spaces or you can reserve a project room via the website.
 The TU Delft Library is open every day of the year.
-Opening hours are extended during examination periods, and the entire building is a quiet zone, with the exception of the central hall.
+Opening hours are extended during examination periods and the building is split into a quiet zone, a whisper zone and a relax zone.
+The relax zone offers various options for relaxing breaks from studying.
 The up-to-date opening hours are published on the website.

-The VR Zone has dedicated staff to help you use, build and explore VR/AR.
+The NewMedia Centre is a TU Delft media production and expertise centre and part of the TU Delft Library.
+It is responsible for TU Delft's lecture capture services (you can find more information on the website), but students can also access other services, such as the VR Zone: The VR Zone has dedicated staff to help you use, build and explore VR/AR.
 The assistance offered is wide ranging, from assistance with applying for a thesis or graduation project to exploring VR solutions in research or learning environments.
-If you have any questions, please send an email to: VR-Zone-lib@tudelft.nl
+If you have any questions, please send an email to: newmediacentre@tudelft.nl.
+You can also use the do-it-yourself video booth studio (DIY) and even book a podcast recording booth on the NewMedia Centre website.